sinanargun/vakapedia/README.md

 * At the "nearby tab" you can seek currently available people who nearby your recent location and join meeting.

-*try adding repo to composer
+*try adding repo to composer fadsfasfsafsaf